Tag Archives | OccupyWallStreet

 When you hear the term “spring training,” most of us think baseball, but, this year, it has a different context because the Occupy Movement has appropriated the term to describe educating and preparing activists for nationwide protests and a hoped for General Strike slated for May Day 2012, this May 1st.

 The idea of “spring” may be more connected to the “Arab Spring,” a time of revolt than the season we’ve entered.

-Can this relatively new movement pull off an ambitious General Strike to shut down a city like New York?
-In many ways, the success of this tactic requires alliances and coalitions that take far more time to build.… Read the rest
+Can this relatively new movement pull off an ambitious General Strike to shut down a city like New York? … Read the rest

 Police were guarding the entrance to the annual meeting of Wells Fargo shareholders on Tuesday as protesters associated with the Occupy Wall Street movement geared up to crash the gathering.
 Dozens of officers were stationed around the Merchant’s Exchange Building in the city’s Financial District in advance of the 1 p.m. meeting.
 Bank stockholders were asked to show certificates or other proof of ownership before being corralled past gates erected in front of the doors.
 Many of the early arrivals represented community groups from across the country that purchased Wells Fargo stock so they would have a say in the bank’s practices.
 Shareholder Mark Richmond, a 59-year-old Portland member of the group We Are Oregon, said he hoped he could voice his concerns specifically about predatory lending and home foreclosures.
 He said he expected some raucousness inside and outside the meeting.

 That may be why I responded so negatively to a recent polemic wrapped up in a poetic communique from Adbusters, the culturejammers in Canada, who do so much good work (and often so creatively) battling the consumption virus promoted by big corporations many of us have grown to despise.